 My son/daughter is graduating this year.
 When will his/her coverage terminate?

 Dependent children are covered under our plan/s until the last day of the month in which they turn 26 years of age.
 There is no educational requirement in place.

 Do I have to use the mail order prescription plan?

-No. While the mail order plan is setup for maintenance medications so that you can get a 90 day supply with each refill.
+The mail order plan is setup for maintenance medications so that you can get a 90 day supply with each refill.
 Certain maintenance medications are required to be filled using the mail order program.
-You may fill your prescriptions at the pharmacy two times and then you will be notified that you must utilize the mail order prescription plan for further refills.
+You may fill your prescription at the pharmacy two times and then you will be notified that you must utilize the mail order prescription plan for further refills.

-If you are currently on a maintenance medication, you can fill a three-month supply of long-term medicines through home delivery from the IngenioRx Home Delivery or from any retail pharmacy.
+If you are currently on a maintenance medication, you can fill a three-month supply of long-term medicine through home delivery or at select pharmacies.

 Getting a single three-month supply saves you money over three one-month supplies.
 Plus, you’ll make fewer trips to the pharmacy and you’ll be less likely to miss a dose since you won’t have to refill as often.

 I don’t have a dental and/or vision card.